 We invite radical, risk taking, bold, mischievous and political proposals.
 This is a visual arts award, but we welcome proposals from artists with multidisciplinary approaches where the proposed outcomes can be disseminated in a visual ways.

 We are keen to hear from artists who use a wide range of approaches to explore their ideas; including but not limited to: socially engaged, collaboration, protest, organizing, writing, sound, conversation, food, performance, video, media, sculpture, research, installation and print.

 Please note that during the timeframe of this residency we may be affected by changing restrictions due to the COVID-19 pandemic.
 With this in mind, do consider how your proposal may work with possible changing restrictions.

 Unfortunately, the A4 Sounds studio building is not fully accessible.
 The studio space and bathrooms are accessed via a flight of stairs (approx 22 steps) which may provide difficulties for people with movement impairments.
 We understand that this may exclude some artists from applying for the award, and we apologise for this.
 We hope to source funding to make the building more accessible in future.

 Selection will be made by a panel that includes representatives from A4 Sounds, Create, gender.RIP, and TENI.
 The open call will be advertised through usual visual arts channels as well as other networks such as through agencies who support trans, nonbinary, and gender nonconforming people in Ireland.

-Applicants may seek feedback on their applications for two weeks after recieving the panels’ decision.
-Feedback will be given by email only.
+- Applicants may seek feedback on their applications for two weeks after receiving the panels’ decision.

 About A4 Sounds & Our Partners